ludovicalarcon/jenkins-k8s/README.md

   - Cluster credential
   - Jenkins URL

-In order to connect to the cluster we should have some credential (like your kubectl context).We will use a `X.509 Client Certificate` secret type.
+In order to connect to the cluster, we should have some credential (like your kubectl context).We will use a `X.509 Client Certificate` secret type.
 To add a new secret, go to:
 ```
 Credentials |> global |> Add Credentials
 ```
 Select `X.509 Client Certificate` under the `Kind` dropdown.
-To get the client key, client certificate and Server CA Certificate, we could do:
+To get the client key, client certificate and Server CA Certificate, we can do:
 ```sh
 cat ~/.minikube/client.key
 cat ~/.minikube/client.crt